psilons/pypigeonhole-build/docs/impl_notes.md

   only place where we need to use properties files.
 Please keep app_version assignment in the code unique so the search on this string returns unique result.

+- To manage dependencies, pip is not enough, so we have to use conda.
+However, conda is tricky sometimes, especially in scripts and on windows.
+Here are what we know unstable practices on windows:
+    - do not call conda deactivate in a script with other conda commands.
+It does nothing sometimes.
+    - do not call conda activate in a script, expecting you are in that environment once you are out of the script.
+You are in that environment only when you are in the script.
+    - do not call conda clean -a in a script with other conda commands.
+    - The error: [Errno 13] Permission denied: '...\\vcruntime140.dll' happens
+      when IntelliJ uses this environment, and we want to recreate this env.
+      So close IntelliJ before re-creating conda environments.

 ## Dependency Management